Look Up Free Martin County Public Records on Anyone

 To obtain a birth certificate through the Tax Collector’s Office, citizens must be the registered person on the certificate (or a parent if the subject is a minor).
 They also must bring a picture ID and information about the certificate holder.

-A screenshot of the form that is used to obtain birth document in Martin County.
+A screenshot of the form that is used to obtain birth documents in Martin County.

 Source: Martin County Tax Collector20

-Furthermore, it is recommended to have an application filled out and be ready to pay the $23.25 fee.20 This service can be performed at two locations.
+Furthermore, it is recommended to have an application for a birth certificate filled out and be ready to pay the $23.25 fee.20 This service can be performed at two locations.
 Citizens can choose between the Palm City or the Indian Town satellite offices.

 Those are their addresses: